mesmur/fixed-term-track-web-server/README.md

 It would help me aggregate these investments and track their maturity dates, giving me a heads-up on any upcoming maturities / return dates.

 At the moment though, this is a work in progress, and I'm still figuring out the best way to structure the data and the application.

-(and how to interface with it, although I'm just leaning towards a mobile app to get some practice >:))
+Aaaand how to interface with it, although I'm just leaning towards a mobile app to get some practice >:)

 ## Features